 Merchandise shelf

-With over 10,000 subscribers, you can use the merchandise shelf feature in YouTube Studio, which lets you sell your own branded merchandise directly through YouTube.
+You can use the merchandise shelf feature in YouTube Studio when you reach 10K followers, which lets you sell your own branded merchandise directly through YouTube.

 You can partner with platforms like Teespring or Spreadshop to display your products on your channel page and videos.